niranjanneeru/plan-and-execute-scaffolding-agent/README.md

-# SearchAgent - Advanced Plan-Execute Agent with Web Search
+# Plan-Execute Agent for Project Scaffolding

-An enhanced plan-execute agent that combines **web search capabilities** with **project scaffolding** using LangGraph's ReAct pattern and replanning capabilities.
+An advanced plan-execute agent for **project scaffolding** using LangGraph's ReAct pattern and replanning capabilities.

 ## 🎯 Overview